Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/README.md

    - READ - the editor is read-only, but the query can be copied;
    - PROTECTED - the editor is read-only and the query can't be copied.
 - **showQueryButton**: if false the "Run" query button will be hidden.
 Default value is true.
+- **getCellContent**: function that will be called for every one cell.
+It must return valid html as string.
+- **sparqlResponse**: response of a sparql query as string.

 ## Developers guide